Multifactor Authentication for Site Administrators

 Reporting on MFA

-There are two fields on the System Users table that tie in with MFA.
-A boolean about whether MFA is enabled and which MFA mechanism in use.
+There are two fields on the System Users table that are related to MFA.
+One field is a boolean about whether MFA is enabled, and the other is a lookup that stores which MFA mechanisms are in use (Email and or Mobile Device App).
 A sample report about all users and whether they have MFA enabled can be found in Example Reports.

-Emails sent to users using that method appear in the /mail/queue sent list.
+For admins, emails sent to users using that authentication method appear in the /mail/queue sent list.
 Add that to the end of your site's URL, for example, foo.legalserver.org/mail/queue.
 Filter the List Sent Mail list for Subject "verification code".

 MFA Cookie